jackhulbertpdx/snowChat/docs/recent_sets.md

 **Table 1: PHISH_DEV.DBT_JHULBERT.RECENT_SETS** (Stores all data about  concert sets played by the American Jam Band "Phish" and includes data about the locations of the shows, the songs, and metadata about the songs.)

 This table contains aggregate information of the shows played by Phish.

 - SET_ID VARCHAR(16777216) - Unique identifier for a set played by the band Phish.
 Set is snyonymous with a concert.
+If set is used, it would refer to a set.
+One show can have many sets.
-If concert, show, or festival is used, it would refer to a set.
+- SHOW_ID VARCHAR(16777216) - Unique identifier for a show played by the band Phish.
+Show is snyonymous with a concert.
+If concert, show, or festival is used, it would refer to a Show.
+One show can have many sets.
 - SET_NAME VARCHAR(16777216) - The name of the set, colloquially.
 Also known as the show name or title.
 - TOUR_NAME VARCHAR(16777216) - The name of the tour.
 One tour can have many sets or shows.
 Often times tours may be referred by their year or location.
 - VENUE VARCHAR(16777216) - The venue where the set or show was played.
 This may also be abbreviated, as some venues like Madison Square Garden in New York may be abbreviated as MSG.
 If there is an acronym, please provide the full name and the acronym.